Tinymrsb/100-days-of-code/log.md

 **Today's Progress**: Codecademy Full-Stack path, I wish I had an exciting project to add but I'm reviewing CSS and just trying to be consistent with learning.

+## Day 66: April, 19 2022

+**Today's Progress**: Codecademy Full-Stack path

+## Day 67: April, 20 2022

+**Today's Progress**: Codecademy Full-Stack path

+## Day 68: April, 21 2022

+**Today's Progress**: Codecademy Full-Stack path, worked on my portoflio page.
+I've learned that I need to query it for mobile.
+This is a whole new topic for me to learn.
+I've studied it but haven't had the opportunity to work with it yet.

+## Day 69: April, 22 2022

+**Today's Progress**: Codecademy Full-Stack path